 The real problem with Mathematician's Answers in Discworld is that they often AREN'T — they're very accurate statements of the fact that, in a world where symbolism, belief, and narrative causality are physical laws of the universe, it is possible for something to be two different and contradictory things simultaneously.

 When Zaphod learns that Marvin is waiting for them in the car park at The Restaurant at the End of the Universe (and has been for several trillion years), he asks what he's doing there.
 Marvin's answer?
 Parking cars.
 What else would he be doing there?

 "42".
 For those that don't know about this, an alien race constructs a massive supercomputer in order to learn "The answer to the question of Life, the Universe, and Everything".
 The computer, after seven and a half million years of computation, comes back with "42".
 When asked about this, the computer responds that it is able to figure out the answer, but they need another computer to calculate what the question is.
-The programmers, afraid of the mob's reaction to this nonsense, just make up the question: "How many roadsmust a man walk down?"
+When this second computer is destroyed 15 minutes before its four-and-a-half-billion-year run to find the question completes, the programmers, afraid of the mob's reaction to this nonsense, just make up the question: "How many roadsmust a man walk down?"

 Arthur Dent: You know, it's at times like this, when I'm stuck in a Vogon airlock with a man from Betelgeuse, about to die of asphyxiation in deep space, that I really wish I'd listened to what my mother told me when I was young.

 Ford Prefect: Why?
 What did she tell you?

 Arthur Dent: I don't know!
 I didn't listen!